Misspecification-robust amortised simulation-based inference using variational methods: Related work

 \textbf{Robust amortised SBI} Recently, robust amortised neural SBI has been addressed using optimal transport for domain shifts when a calibration set exists \citep{wehenkel2025addressing}, using unsupervised domain adaptation \citep{elsemüller2025doesunsuperviseddomainadaptation}, and consistency losses regularisation \citep{mishra2025robust}.
 Moreover, \cite{2023arXiv230514984G} proposes regularisation techniques to increase the robustness of the learnt posterior against adversarial attacks.
 Of these methods, only the consistency loss method targets both the likelihood and the posterior.
 The noisy neural posterior estimation from \cite{ward2022robust} can also be viewed as an amortised SBI method, where a pre-defined error model is used during training to corrupt the simulations.

 \textbf{Variational methods in SBI} Variational methods have been used in multiple capacities to date. \cite{wiqvist2021sequential} introduced Sequential Neural Posterior and Likelihood Approximation, which proposes using variational inference (VI) to speed up the inference of likelihood-based methods, similar to the likelihood-based Bayesian approach to VI. \cite{glockler2022variational} introduces a framework that uses VI for simulation-based inference by using a pre-trained likelihood (or likelihood-ratio) and learn the posterior using VI, then refining the posterior using sampling importance resampling \citep{Rubin1987SIR}. \cite{nautiyal2024variational} introduces a generative modelling approach based on the variational inference framework and learns an encoder-decoder model in terms of latent variables.
 They introduce a latent variable that can account for complex structures and dependencies in the simulator model. \cite{simons2022variational} propose a simulation-based inference algorithm that iteratively updates particles to more match the posterior in a variational likelihood-free gradient descent manner.
+Moreover, \cite{dax2023neural} use a trained NPE for importance-sampling in a likelihood-based manner.